Ati X1600 Linux Driver

 EXAVSync is only available when using EXA and can be enabled to avoid tearing by stalling the engine until the display controller has passed the destination region.
 It reduces tearing at the cost of performance and has been known to cause instability on some chips:

-Below is a sample configuration file of /etc/X11/xorg.conf.d/20-radeon.conf:
+Below is a sample configuration file of /etc/X11/xorg.conf.d/20-radeon.conf

 Kernel parameters

-Defining the gartsize, if not autodetected, can be done by adding radeon.gartsize=32 as a kernel parameter.
+as stated in Kernel modules#Obtaining information.Defining the gartsize, if not autodetected, can be done by adding radeon.gartsize=32

 The changes take effect at the next reboot.